ElyesKhechine/aerobotix-glider-design-and-simulation-project/README.md

 ## Introduction

-This project, conducted by a team of 4 members at AerobotiX INSAT Club, focuses on the design, simulation, and assembly of an ultralight glider aircraft.
+This project focuses on the design, simulation, and assembly of an ultralight glider aircraft.
 Our goal was to create an efficient and structurally sound aircraft for recreational flying.
+Dedicated efforts were made to optimize every aspect of the aircraft, ensuring both performance and safety.

 ## Project Scope

-Commencing from August 12, 2022, to August 25, 2022, this project involved meticulous design, simulation, and assembly phases.
-Our 4-member team dedicated efforts to optimize every aspect of the aircraft, ensuring both performance and safety.
+Commencing from August 12, 2022, to August 25, 2022, this project was conducted by a team of 4 members from AerobotiX INSAT Club.
+It involved meticulous design, simulation, and assembly phases.

 ## Technical Details